lwa-project/lsl/docs/source/data-formats.rst

 TBW
 ---
-TBW consists of a time series of real valued data sampled at fS (196 MHz) from all antennas in the array.
+TBW consists of a time series of real valued data sampled at f\ :sub:`S` (196 MHz) from all antennas in the array.
 The stand numbering is based on the input into the digital system rather than the stand number in the array.
 The data are divided into packets that contain either 400 samples (12-bit data) or 1200 samples